 Get Ready for Fall

 It seems as if the summer time has gone by pretty fast.
 Some of us have had adequate rain and others not.
-Some have even had too much.
+We had some hot weather; but overall, not too unbearable.
 Hopefully, you were able to make some hay and your cattle had plenty of grass to eat so they will be going into the fall and winter in good condition.